Shortened Olympic torch relay starts for Beijing Games

 Participants in the torch relay have undergone health screenings and have been carefully monitored, starting from two weeks before the event.

-Other torchbearers Wednesday include Jing Haipeng, captain of the Chinese Astronaut Corps, and Ye Peijian, a 77-year-old consultant to China’s lunar exploration program.
+Others among the 135 torchbearers heading out Wednesday were Jing Haipeng, captain of the Chinese Astronaut Corps, Ye Peijian, a 77-year-old consultant to China’s lunar exploration program, former NBA player Yao Ming, and Chinese film director Zhang Yimou, who will direct Friday’s opening ceremony at the Bird’s Nest.

 The scaled-down torch relay is a far cry from 2008, when Beijing sent the Olympic flame on a global journey ahead of hosting that year’s Summer Games.
 The relay drew protesters against China’s human rights violations and policies in Tibet, Xinjiang and elsewhere, leading to violent confrontations and the cancellation of some overseas stages.